 Media Types: Check all

 Output Locations: Check all

 Smush plugin also offers CDN for images but this feature is available only in the premium version.

 The PRO version will compress your images even more whereas the free version will compress 50 images at once & you have to click again to compress your images if you have more than 50 images.

 WEBP is a new image format & it is lighter than the JPG format.
 Most of the top web browsers like Firefox, Google Chrome, Edge, Safari, etc. are now supporting WEBP images.

 As of now, the WordPress media library doesn’t support WEBP images.
-But using the WEBP express plugin we can convert all our images in WEBP format.
+But using the WEBP express plugin we can convert all our images into WEBP format.

 So, here are the best settings for the WEBP Express plugin: